mypreview/conj-child-theme/README.md

 ## Usage

-Custom PHP that you write should be added to the child themes `functions.php` file whilst any custom CSS should be added to the child themes `style.min.css` file.
+Custom PHP that you write should be added to the child themes `functions.php` file whilst any custom CSS should be added to the child themes `style.css` file.

 The blank child theme itself has no functionality and if you would like to learn more about child themes for WordPress see this documentation below.